johangithub/AFMAN11-217v1/chp6.md

 #### 6.9.{#6_9} Flyability Checks.

 6.9.1.
 Instrument procedure flyability checks are flown to ensure procedures are safe, practical, and consistent with good operating procedures before general use.
 They may be accomplished in lieu of or in addition to an official flight check.
 Whenever possible, flyability checks should be conducted by instructor/evaluator pilots.
-Flyability checks are NOT official flight inspections ("flight checks"), but shall include the entire procedure including the missed approach segment and all holding patterns.
-Prior to accomplishing a flyability check, pilots will review applicable portions of AFI 11-230, Instrument Procedures.
+Flyability checks are NOT official flight inspections ("flight checks"), but shall include the entire procedure including the missed approach segment and all holding patterns. <strong><em>Prior to accomplishing a flyability check, pilots will review applicable portions of AFI 11-230, Instrument Procedures.</em></strong>

 ----